ctools/ctools/doc/source/users/tutorials/1dc/data_organisation.rst

 :ref:`Model Definition File <glossary_moddef>`
 that collects the definition of all model components used for the Galactic Centre Survey simulation.
-The files ``models_gps.xml`` and ``models_egal.xml`` are the equivalent files for the Galactic Plane Survey and the Extragalactic Survey.
-The other files in the folder are FITS files containing sky maps that were used as spatial templates for modelling extended or diffuse emission components.
+The other files in the folder are ASCII and FITS files containing spectral, temporal and spatial information that was used in the simulations.

 .. warning::
-   The FITS template files should always reside in the same folder as the :ref:`model definition XML files <glossary_moddef>` since the latter reference the former.
+   The ASCII and FITS files should always reside in the same folder as the :ref:`model definition XML files <glossary_moddef>` since the latter reference the former.